 Yes.
-In the experience of this Colton social security lawyer, the Social Security Administration (SSA) routinely ignores the opinions and recommendations of treating doctors when they deem the opinion unsupported by medical evidence.
+In the experience of this Los Angeles social security lawyer, the Social Security Administration (SSA) routinely ignores the opinions and recommendations of treating doctors when they deem the opinion unsupported by medical evidence.
 Other times, the SSA may consider a recommendation inconsistent with the patient’s file or outside the area of expertise for the treating physician.

 All such cases are reviewed by an Administrative Law Judge (ALJ), who assigns “controlling weight” to a doctor based on how much they feel that doctor’s opinion should count in a treatment or assessment decision.